CORRIDA

 Is the route marked?

-No. The references are the sea on the right from start to finish.
+No. The landmarks are the sea on the right side, from beginning to end.

 Will I walk many kilometers alone?

 Yes.
 In some parts of the route the isolation is total.
-The feeling of isolation will be greater the deeper into the night they go.
+The feeling of isolation will increase as the night progresses.

 What type of route do I find?

-The route is essentially on the beach, with the exception of the kilometers connecting Chui and Barra do Chui, which will be on asphalt and via the RS 699.
+The route is essentially along the beach, with the exception of the connecting kilometers between Chuí and Barra do Chuí, which will be on asphalt and along the RS 699 highway.

 Can I be assisted on the route?

-No. Support outside the Support Bases (BA) is penalized with disqualification.
-Assistance outside the BA is only permitted for the Organization and for medical help.
+No. Support outside the Aid Stations (AS) is penalized with disqualification.
+Assistance outside the AS is only allowed to the Organization and for medical help.
+Any other type of help takes away the possibility of being a finisher.

 What are the temperatures like at this time of year?

-They will be in quantity and quality that allow you to overcome the challenge with comfort and safety.
-In the case of this edition there will be 6.
+They will be of sufficient quantity and quality to allow you to overcome the challenge comfortably and safely.

 What kind of supplies will I find?

-At the Support Bases, BA, the organization will provide solid and liquid food in the quantity and quality necessary to replenish energy and hydrate.
-The organization will also take care to make available food suitable for the type of effort you are expending.
+At the AS, the organization will provide solid and liquid foods in the quantity and quality necessary to replenish energy and hydrate you.
+The organization will also make sure to provide food suitable for the type of effort you’re putting in.

 Are there supplies along the way?

 Yes.
-However, the test must be carried out in self-sufficiency between support bases.
-Deliberate support outside the support bases is not permitted and results in immediate disqualification.
+However, the test is to be conducted independently among support groups.
+Deliberate support outside of these groups is not permitted and will result in immediate disqualification.

-Should not.
-Resting outside of support bases requires special care, such as getting out of the way that most cars use.
-Avoid leaving the sea.
-Whenever it does so, it leaves a mark indicating that it is close.
+You shouldn’t.
+Rest, outside the AS, require special attention such as getting out of the way that most cars use.
+Avoid leaving the vicinity of the sea.
+Whenever you do, leave a mark to indicate that you’re nearby.

 How do I get to Rio Grande?

-For those who are not from the state of RS, foreigners, the most practical solution is to travel by plane to Porto Alegre and then by bus to Rio Grande.
+If you're not from the state of Rio Grande do Sul, the most practical solution is to fly to Porto Alegre and then take the bus to Rio Grande.
 The journey between the two cities can take up to 5 hours.
-If you are traveling in a group, it may be worth renting a car in Porto Alegre.
+If you’re traveling in a group, it may be worth renting a car in Porto Alegre.

-There are plane trips between Porto Alegre and Pelotas.
-Consult your travel agency.
+There are flights between Porto Alegre and Pelotas.
+Check with your travel agency.
 Pelotas is just over 40 minutes from Rio Grande.

-How do I travel from the meeting place to the start point?
+How do I get from the meeting point to the start?

-The organization provides this transportation on race day.
+The organization provides this transportation on the day of the race.

-Yes, they exist.
-They will be indicated in the participant guide.
+Yes, there is.
+It will be indicated in the Participant’s Guide.

-Can I have the T-shirt finisher medal without having finished the race?
+Can I get the medal and the finisher's T-shirt without having finished the race?

 No. These prizes are exclusively for those who finish the race.
-We wouldn't be fair to those who did everything, sometimes in extreme conditions, to finish the race.
+It would not be fair to those who did everything, sometimes in extreme conditions, to finish the race.

 52 hours is the maximum time to complete the entire race distance.